BattletechModders/TisButAScratch/README.md

 <b>Mission Killed Injuries</b>: If the total severity of injuries <i>regardless of location</i> exceeds a given threshold, a pilot can be Mission Killed, which incapacitates them for the current mission but does <i>not</i> prevent them from deploying on subsequent contracts.
 Think of it like "overcome by pain".

-<b>Bleeding Out Injuries</b>: Certain injuries can be defined that inflict an informal <b>Bleeding Out</b> status.
-These injuries have `durationData` defined that, when expired, render the pilot incapacitated and/or lethally injured (depending on settings).
-The status effect gives an indicator of many rounds, activations, etc. remain before the pilot bleeds out.
+<b>Bleeding Out Injuries</b>: Certain injuries can be defined that inflict an informal <b>Bleeding Out</b> status. ~~These injuries have `durationData` defined that, when expired, render the pilot incapacitated and/or lethally injured (depending on settings)~~ <b>In versions 1.0.2.1 and higher, `durationData` for bleeding out has been replaced by calculations per-pilot based on Guts, Health, and other settings</b>.
+Pilots now have a calculated "BloodBank".
+If their BloodBank reaches 0 at the end of their activation, they die.
+BloodBank is decreased every round by the severity of the "Bleeding Out" injury, modified by `additiveBleedingFactor` for any additional "Bleeding Out" injuries after the first.

+In addition, escalating penalties can be defined, inflicting debuffs in-mission on pilots the longer they bleed out.
+Lastly, semi-persistant debuffs can optionally be inflicted on pilots the longer they bleed out, e.g. -3 Piloting for 20 days.

+The status effect gives an indicator of activations remain before the pilot bleeds out.
 End the mission or eject the pilot to avoid death/incapacitation.

 ![TextPop](https://github.com/ajkroeg/TisButAScratch/blob/main/doc/bleedingout.png)